jrb-s2c-github/atomika/README.md

 ## Test Jetpack and Ingress routing

-Get Atomika up and running.
+Get Atomika up and running as per the "guide for the impatient" above.

+Add ip address of the worker node to the builder at the very bottom of the basic inventory.
+In case of only running a single node, the ip address should be that of the master

 Run jetpack to checkout, compile, integrate and deploy the sample deployment declarations from jetpack/vars.yml:
 >ansible-playbook jetpack/deploy.yml -i atomika/inventory/basic_inventory.yml -K

-Change inventory file should you not be using the basic inventory.

 Enter 'atmin' as sudo password and hit enter to clone without passing a security credential.